 Titanium alloy has the advantages of fatigue resistance, high specific strength, corrosion resistance, high-temperature resistance, stable chemical properties, and has been widely used in aerospace, and chemical fields, etc. However, titanium alloys also have shortcomings such as low elastic modulus, low plasticity, serious spring back, and poor cold working performance, which make it easy to spring back after processing.
 Therefore, scholars and experts from various countries have strengthened the research on the superplasticity of titanium alloys.
-In this article, let’s take a look at the titanium alloy superplastic forming process and its application.
+In this article, let’s take a look at the titanium alloy superplastic forming process and its applications.

 Superplasticity refers to the phenomenon that a material exhibits abnormally low rheological resistance and abnormally high rheological properties under certain internal and external conditions.
 Common superplastic alloys include aluminum, magnesium, titanium, carbon steel, and stainless steel.

-Titanium alloy superplastic forming is to heat the titanium alloy to the superplastic temperature to cause superplastic deformation of the titanium alloy, and gradually approach the mold surface until it is fully fitted with the mold to make a part that is the same as the mold surface.
+Titanium alloy superplastic forming is to heat the titanium alloy to the superplastic temperature to cause superplastic deformation of the titanium alloy and gradually approach the mold surface until it is fully fitted with the mold to make a part that is the same as the mold surface.

 Titanium alloy superplastic forming generally adopts the heating method in the mold furnace.
 That is, put the mold into the furnace for high-temperature heating until it is heated to the temperature of superplastic forming (700 ℃ ~ 1000 ℃), and then put the titanium alloy raw material into the mold, and rely on the heat conduction of the mold to heat the titanium alloy raw material to superplastic forming temperature.